sauljabin/kafka-streams-sandbox/README.md

 docker compose down
 ```

-Open http://localhost:8080/ on the browser.
+Open http://localhost:8080/ on your browser.

 ## 1. Sentiment Analysis of Cryptocurrency Tweets